telerik/xaml-docs/controls/radwindow/features/working-with-radwindow.md

 ---
 title: Working with RadWindow
 page_title: Working with RadWindow
-description: Check our "Working with RadWindow" documentation article for the RadWindow WPF control.
+description: Check our &quot;Working with RadWindow&quot; documentation article for the RadWindow WPF control.
 slug: radwindow-features-working-with-radwindow
 tags: working,with,radwindow
 published: True